 Site personnel identified in Attachment 1 have unique skills or duties and contingency personnel have been identified in the event that the primary cannot perform those duties.
-The Facility Manager or secondary Site Pandemic Coordinator shall work with any designees to ensure that appropriately trained and experienced contingency personnel are identified and prepared to assume responsibilities.
+Site Pandemic Coordinator/Facility Manager shall work with any designees to ensure that appropriately trained and experienced contingency personnel are identified and prepared to assume responsibilities.
 When implementing the Pandemic Plan, employees who are wiling and able to remain on-site for extended periods during a Pandemic shall be identified and this should be noted on Attachment 1.